 The required undergraduate programs are contained in the curriculum tables shown in this section.
 The undergraduate curriculum gives students a broad education in electrical and computer engineering and enables them to pursue all career options in a fast-changing technical environment.
 In addition, students may select from a wide variety of elective courses in electrical and computer engineering and other related disciplines allowing them to specialize at the senior level.
 If a student wishes, specific specialization options are available, including analog VLSI, MEMS, power systems, signal processing, communication systems, electromagnetics, control systems, and digital systems.

 Licensing as a Professional Engineer (PE) allows an engineer to perform engineering services for the public and to supervise the design and construction of public works.
 Students who wish to eventually earn a PE license should take IE 2311 and ENGR 2392 for core credit and pass the Fundamentals of Engineering (FE) exam while seniors.
-The FE exam consists of a general engineering section as well as a section on the specific major.
 The accreditation of the department's degree programs by the Accreditation Board for Engineering and Technology (ABET) accelerates the additional exam and experience requirements that must be met later in the engineer's career.
-Further information can be found at www.tbpe.state.tx.us.
+Further information can be found at www.tbpe.state.tx.us and www.ncees.org.

 The B.S. in Electrical Engineering offers interested students the opportunity to take up to four elective courses from other engineering departments that teach material tested by the FE.
 A list of these courses is maintained by the ECE department.
 The B.S. in Computer Engineering is not a recommended path to PE licensing.
 Passing the FE exam offers one means that satisfies the final comprehensive evaluation for students seeking a Master of Science in Electrical Engineering.
 Passing results on the FE exam are required for admission to candidacy for Ph.D. students.